Natural Resource Specialist

 Mark Jordan has lived the majority of his life in Jasper County.
 He was born and raised on the family farm growing corn, soybeans, hay & purebred beef cattle.
 He left Jasper County to attend Purdue University where he earned a B.S. in Agricultural Engineering.
 Mark’s twenty year engineering career started at John Deere in Ottumwa, IA.
 He then spent eight years working for FMC on specialty vegetable harvesters in Hoopeston, IL.
 He wrapped up his engineering career with nine years at Caterpillar in Lafayette as Engineering Manager of core engine components.
 Mark served on Purdue’s Engineering Alumni Board as Vice President and currently serves on the Jasper County 4H Council.
-He is also participating in the Leadership Jasper County Purdue Extension program.

 He and his wife, Heidi, have three children and have since moved back to Rensselaer to help manage the family farm.
 They have implemented many conservation practices into their farm management program such as: filter strips, cover crops, no-till, grassed waterways, windbreaks, and conservation grazing methods.
 Mark enjoys many outdoor activities with his family including camping, downhill skiing, and 4H.
+Mark has served on the Jasper County SWCD Board since 2016.

-Lana Zimmer has served on the Jasper County SWCD Board for sixteen years.
+Lana Zimmer has served on the Jasper County SWCD Board since 2004.
 As an experienced grant writer, her primary contributions have been focused in that area.
 As a lifelong resident of Jasper County, Lana resides with her husband Tom on the family farm in Jordan Township along with Iroquois River where they have restored more than 3 acres of tall grass prairie and are also growing and wholesaling produce and specialty crops.
 Lana is a retired professor from Saint Joseph’s College where she taught in the Education Division specializing in science education.
 Her primary interests include sustainability education, sustainable agriculture, and place-based, experiential learning.
 Lana has broad knowledge and experience in many conservation practices, and hopes to continue to bring awareness to the community about the many ways individuals can help protect and preserve the quality of our soil and water while at the same time sustaining economic development.

 Mark Kingma is a lifelong resident of Jasper County.
 He has been married to his wife, Linda, for 34 years and enjoys spending time on the water, particularly Lake Michigan.
 He also manages to get on the golf course on occasion.
 In addition to farming, Mr. Kingma is a seed corn sales representative for Asgrow/Dekalb and has served on the Jasper County Farm Bureau board for 6 years.
 He has been implementing various conservation practices on his fields for many years including no-till, cover crops, and buffer strips.
+Mark has served on the Jasper County SWCD Board since 2015.

 Jim Martin was first elected to the Jasper County Soil and Water Conservation District in 2008 and